Kevin-c-miller/placeholder-project1/README.md

 #### MVP

 - Find and use external api
-- Get back information on pro basketball players and teams, including their jersey number, stats, conference, divison, team, position, bio.
+- Get back information on pro basketball players and teams, including their stats, conference, divison, team, position, bio.
 - Render player/team data on page based on what the user searched.

 #### PostMVP